sn1675/sn1675/README.md

 Tous les projets que vous pouvez trouver sur mon profil ou sur mon site web sont open source ! 💜

 I'm a French student curently in 3rd yeard of university. <br>
-I enjoy create useless projects. <br>
+I enjoy to create useless projects. <br>
 You can take a look at my webside (not finished yet) where i expose my projects without high importance <br>
-Every projects that you you can find on my profile or on my website are open source ! 💜
+Every projects that you can find on my profile or on my website are open source ! 💜

 ###